zalando/postgres-operator/docs/reference/operator_parameters.md

     Backup schedule in the cron format.
 Please take [the reference schedule format](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) into account.
 Default: "30 00 \* \* \*"

   * **logical_backup_docker_image**
     Docker image for the pods of the cron job.
 Must implement backup logic and correctly handle pod and job restarts.
-Default: "registry.opensource.zalan.do/acid/logical-backup:master-42" (`pgdumpall` on the replica + upload to S3).
+The default image runs `pg_dumpall` (on a replica if possible) and uploads compressed results to an S3 bucket under the key `/spilo/pg_cluster_name/cluster_k8s_uuid/logical_backups` Default: "registry.opensource.zalan.do/acid/logical-backup"

   * **logical_backup_s3_bucket**
     S3 bucket to store backup results.
 The bucket has to be present and accessible by Postgres pods.
 Default: empty.